adamtow/promptkit/docs/English.md

 # PromptKit
-PromptKit is a shortcut library for creating powerful, interactive, multilingual prompts featuring speech, dictation, menus, and dialogs.
+PromptKit is a shortcut library for creating powerful, interactive, multilingual, and multi-step prompts featuring speech, dictation, menus, and dialogs.
 PromptKit makes interacting with your iOS device even better.

 - [**Download PromptKit From RoutineHub**](https://routinehub.co/shortcut/2583)